As the

 I am impressed by your collection of kimonos

 (kilims, etc.).
-How can we certify authenticity?
+How can you certify authenticity?

 I'm tempted to answer this one by replying, "We